 We own and operate wind farms across Iowa, Wisconsin and Minnesota.
 We also own part of a wind farm in Oklahoma that sells energy to Google.

 On April 17, 2018, we announced plans to add up additional wind generation in Iowa.
-Learn about how these projects will deliver clean and affordable energy to customers, enhance our environmental stewardship and drive economic growth.
+Learn how these Iowa projects will deliver clean and affordable energy to customers, enhance our environmental stewardship and drive economic growth.